 The questions, however, remain.
-Hesse went to great lengths to make a strong claim for the truth of Demian.
-Siegfried Unseld, who was Hesse’s publisher after 1945, relates that when the author submitted the manuscript to his predecessors, he pretended that he was doing so on behalf of a first-time author called Emil Sinclair, who was incapacitated and close to death, and whose autobiographical story he had typed up for him.
-The publisher believed Hesse, and Demian was published under the name of Emil Sinclair .
+Hesse made a strong claim for the truth of Demian.
+Siegfried Unseld, who was Hesse’s publisher after 1945, relates that when the author submitted the manuscript to his predecessors, he pretended that he was doing so on behalf of a first-time author, who was incapacitated and close to death, and whose autobiographical story he had typed up for him.
+The publisher believed Hesse, and Demian was published under the name of the protagonist, Emil Sinclair .
 It promptly won a prize for first-time authors, which had to be returned when the true authorship became known.
-This subterfuge reveals a strange gap between the truth of the book and the truthfulness of its author.
+This subterfuge reveals a strange gap between the alleged truth of the book and the truthfulness of its author.
+This gap requires explanation.

 In Demian, intense subjectivity, alternative spirituality, multiple realities, and the power of myths and symbols make for a rich anti-authoritarian mix.
 If it can act as a signpost in a time of disorientation, as it seems to have done for many, Hesse must have got something right.
-But it is required of a signpost not only that it point; the direction needs to be correct.
+But it is required of a signpost not only that it point the way, but that it point accurately.
 From the outset, this novel misleads.

 In a series of short contributions, of which this is the first, different aspects of Hesse’s novel will be explored in the hope of getting to the bottom of its peculiar fascination.